'Fragrant Angel'

 They're coming up, they're coming up

-They're coming up wild."-Martha Wainwright,
+They're coming up wild."

-b.1977Introduced by Dan Heims of Terra Nova Nursery in Tigard, Oregon, Echinacea purpurea alba 'Fragrant Angel' could possibly displace 'White Swan' as the standard white echinacea, as 'White Swan' though very hardy is not as ultra-hardy as regular purple echinacea, & it lacks a noticeable fragrance.
+Introduced by Dan Heims of Terra Nova Nursery in Tigard, Oregon, Echinacea purpurea alba 'Fragrant Angel' could potentially have displaced 'White Swan' as the standard white echinacea, as 'White Swan' though very hardy is not as ultra-hardy as regular purple echinacea, & it lacks a noticeable fragrance.

-Terra Nova says 'Fragrant Angel' blooms should reach four or five inches across which would be bigger than 'White Swan,' but in our garden the long-established 'White Swan' has much the bigger flower.
-Its first year for us, 'Fragrant Angel' has struggled a bit getting established (they can be sensitive to summer heat until their root system is well established), & the flowers were barely three inches wide, though frillier looking than for 'White Swan.'
+Terra Nova says 'Fragrant Angel' blooms should reach four or five inches across which would be bigger than 'White Swan,' but in our garden the long-established 'White Swan' has much the bigger flower though it's a much shorter clump.

 The August photo above shows the heat-stressed & tip-burned blooms of 'Fragrant Angel.'
 Even with sufficient watering it needed more protection from August heat than the other echinaceas demand.
 This may be only its first-year response, & it should reach a higher level of heat-hardiness by its second summer.
-It bloomed continuously from July to October; it'd likely be done in September in colder zones.
+It bloomed continuously from July to October; it'd likely be finished flowering in September in colder zones.

 Most of the old standard coneflowers have shuttlecock flowers strongly reflexed.
 They look wilted to the unfamiliar eye but are preferred by coneflower lovers.
 'Fragrant Angel' keeps its petals straight out & perky, more like daisies than shuttlecocks.
 This look might really improve sales because I remember when I was a novice gardener, I was slow to warm to echinaceas because of the wilted-daisy impression.
 I now take their badminton-birdie appearance so for granted that varieties that are not reflexed are what takes the getting used to.